petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/staging/configuring-page-publishing.md

 1. Make alterations to the page and publish it.

-1. Now, visit your page again and click *Publish to Live* to publish the changes you just made into Live.
+1. Visit your page again and click *Publish to Live* to publish the changes you just made into Live.

    ![While in Staging mode, publish only alterations made to a child page.](./configuring-page-publishing/images/01.png)